Crash Bandicoot: 2001–2006: Transition to third party

+The following year Dimps developed Crash Boom Bang!, which was released on July 20, 2006, for the Nintendo DS.
+Due to the game being developed in Japan it features redesigns of the characters originally used in Japanese promotion artwork of the original PlayStation games, though Crash's model was altered to resemble his Twinsanity model in international releases.
+The game received highly negative reviews from critics and is considered one of the worst Crash games of all time.

 2007–2010: Redesign

 Development on Crash of the Titans, Radical's second title, began after the completion of Crash Tag Team Racing.
 The graphics of the Wii version of the game was one of Radical Entertainment's main focuses in the game's development, with Radical stating that the Wii has "a lot of horsepower under the hood" and expressing their desire to make full use of it.
 They also considered implementing a feature to connect the Wii to DS during gameplay, but stopped due to technical issues and time limitations.
 The Xbox 360 version got a few extra months of development time to improve its graphics before setting a final release date.
+The game was the last of the series to be published by Vivendi Games before its merge with Activision.

 While the game was being developed, the title's main character, Crash Bandicoot, became the new mascot of the Leukemia & Lymphoma Society's "School and Youth" programs in an effort to promote the battle against blood cancer.
 In a bid to further promote the game, a Hummer was painted with imagery from the game and displayed at the Annual Balloon Fiesta in Bristol, United Kingdom.
-A "Monster Edition" of the game was released exclusively in Europe on October 12, 2007 for the PlayStation 2.
+A "Monster Edition" of the game was released exclusively in Europe on October 12, 2007, for the PlayStation 2.
 This special edition of the game features "Making-of" videos, water-on tattoos, game hints, a cheat code list, and the game's E3 and theatrical trailers in multiple languages.
 Due to its "mild cartoon violence and language", the game received a PG rating from the BBFC.